2021–22 Santosh Trophy

 The 2021–22 Santosh Trophy was the 75th edition of the Santosh Trophy, the premier competition in India for teams representing their regional and state football associations.
 The last season was cancelled due to COVID-19 pandemic in India.

-The main round of the tournament was held in Malappuram, and was contested by 10 teams divided into two groups.
+The main round of the tournament was held in Manjeri, and was contested by 10 teams divided into two groups.
 Kerala and West Bengal from Group A and Manipur and Karnataka from Group B reached the semi-finals, and eventually Kerala and West Bengal faced in the final.
 Kerala won their seventh title after defeating West Bengal in the penalties.

 Qualification

 The zonal qualifiers were contested by 37 teams representing the states and the union territories of India, including one representing the Indian Armed Forces.
 The teams were drawn into five zones (North, East, North-East, South and West) of two groups each.
 Only 2 teams (1 from each group) from each zone could qualify for the final round.